SiddharthKushwaha21/SCT_WD_4/README.md

-SCT_WD_4 – Premium Task Manager Web App
-📌 Project Overview

-SCT_WD_4 – Premium Task Manager is a modern and responsive To-Do List Web Application that helps users manage their daily tasks efficiently.
+📝 SCT_WD_4 – Premium Task Manager

-The application allows users to add tasks, schedule them with date and time, mark tasks as completed, filter tasks, and delete tasks.
-All data is saved using browser local storage, so tasks remain available even after refreshing the page.
+A sleek and responsive To-Do Web Application designed with a modern Glassmorphism UI.
+This project focuses on smooth user experience, efficient task management, and persistent data storage using modern web technologies.

-This project was developed as part of the SkillCraft Technology Web Development Internship (Task-04).
+This project was developed as part of the Web Development Internship at SkillCraft Technology.

-🌐 Live Demo
+Internship Task: Task-04 – Advanced Task Management System

+🔗 Project Links

-Live Website
+Live Demo:
 https://sct-wd-4-siddharth.netlify.app/

-GitHub Repository
+GitHub Repository:
 https://github.com/SiddharthKushwaha21/SCT_WD_4

-🚀 Features
+✨ Features
 Task Management

-Add new tasks quickly
+Users can easily create and manage tasks with a simple and intuitive interface.
+Tasks can be added instantly using the Add button or Enter key.

-Assign date and time to tasks
+Each task can also include date and time scheduling to track deadlines effectively.

-Delete tasks easily

-Mark tasks as completed
+Users can also mark tasks as completed or delete them instantly whenever required.

-Task Filtering
+Smart Filtering

-Users can filter tasks using three categories:
+The application provides filtering options to help users manage their tasks more efficiently.

 All Tasks
+Displays every task created in the system.

 Active Tasks
+Shows only tasks that are still pending.

 Completed Tasks
+Displays tasks that have already been finished.

 Data Persistence

-All tasks are saved in Local Storage, so data remains even after page refresh.
+All tasks are automatically stored using the Web Storage API (LocalStorage).

+This means:

+Tasks remain saved even after refreshing the page.

+No external database is required.

+Fast and lightweight performance.

+Premium UI and User Experience

+The application uses a Glassmorphism design style which creates a modern frosted-glass effect.

-Modern UI
+Key UI features include:

-Glassmorphism design

-Gradient background

-Smooth animations
+Smooth CSS animations and hover effects

+Clean typography

-Responsive layout
+Responsive layout for mobile, tablet, and desktop

-Clean and minimal interface
+Minimal and elegant interface

-Interactive UI

-Dynamic task rendering

-Instant updates after actions

-Icon-based task controls

 🛠️ Technologies Used
-Frontend

-HTML5

-CSS3

-JavaScript (Vanilla JS)

-Libraries & Tools

-Google Fonts
+Category	Technology
+Core Technologies	HTML5, CSS3, JavaScript (ES6)

-Font Awesome Icons
+Icons	Font Awesome

-LocalStorage API
+Fonts	Google Fonts
+Data Storage	LocalStorage (Web Storage API)

-Netlify (Deployment)
+Deployment	Netlify
 📂 Project Structure
 SCT_WD_4
 │
-├── index.html      # Main structure of the application
+├── index.html
-├── style.css       # Styling and UI design
+├── style.css
-├── script.js       # Application logic and functionality
+├── script.js
-└── README.md       # Project documentation
+└── README.md
-⚙️ How It Works
-1️⃣ Add Task

-User enters task text, selects date and time, and clicks Add Task.

-2️⃣ Store Task

-The task is stored in localStorage using JavaScript.

-3️⃣ Render Task

-The task appears in the task list dynamically.

-4️⃣ Manage Task

-User can:

-Mark task as completed

-Delete task

-Filter tasks

-💻 Installation & Setup

-If you want to run the project locally:

-Step 1
+index.html
+Contains the main HTML structure of the application.

+style.css
+Includes all styling such as layout, glassmorphism effects, animations, and responsiveness.

+script.js
+Handles application logic including task creation, deletion, filtering, and saving tasks to LocalStorage.

+🚀 Getting Started

+To run this project on your local machine, follow these steps.

-Clone the repository
+Step 1: Clone the Repository
 git clone https://github.com/SiddharthKushwaha21/SCT_WD_4.git
-Step 2

-Open the project folder

-cd SCT_WD_4
+Step 2: Navigate to the Project Folder cd SCT_WD_4
-Step 3
+Step 3: Run the Project

-Open index.html in your browser.
+Open the index.html file in any modern web browser.

-📱 Responsive Design

-The application is designed to work smoothly on:

-Desktop

-Laptop

-Tablet

-Mobile devices

-🎯 Learning Outcomes
+💡 Technical Highlights

-Through this project, the following concepts were learned:
+During the development of this project, the following concepts were implemented.

-DOM manipulation

-Event handling

-Local storage usage
+LocalStorage Integration

+All tasks are stored in the browser using LocalStorage to maintain persistent data.

-Dynamic UI rendering
+Dynamic Rendering

-Responsive web design

-Modern CSS UI techniques
+JavaScript dynamically updates the task list whenever tasks are added, completed, or removed.

+Array Methods

+JavaScript methods like .filter() and .forEach() are used to display tasks based on user selection.

+Event Handling

+Efficient event handling is used to manage dynamically created tasks.

 👨‍💻 Author

 Siddharth Kushwaha
 MCA 2nd Year – Section B

-GitHub
+GitHub Profile:
 https://github.com/SiddharthKushwaha21

 📜 License

-This project is created for educational and internship purposes.
+This project is developed for educational and internship purposes under SkillCraft Technology.